ytc8717/Forage-Virtual-Work-Experience/Lyft/Back-End Engineering/README.md

 # Lyft Back-End Engineering Program
-Lyft's back-end engineering project on the new car rental service (Lyft Fleet)
+Lyft's back-end engineering project on the new car rental service (Lyft Rentals)

 - Utilized UML to create a new software architecture with an improved design for the project
 - Utilized Python to refactor the codebase and added new functionality support for the system